jasonmuzzy/aoc-copilot/README.md

 <a id="preparation"></a>
 ## Preparation

-<a id="aoc-session-cookie"></a>
+<a id="session-cookie"></a>
-### AoC Session Cookie
+### Session Cookie

-AoCC will connect to the [Advent of Code](https://adventofcode.com/) website to retrieve puzzles and inputs on your behalf.
+AoCC connects to the Advent of Code website to retrieve puzzles and inputs on your behalf.
 In order for this to work, you need to retrieve your session ID from the adventofcode.com cookie and store it in a `.env` file in the root of your project.
+If you're syncing with a repo like GitHub them make sure to add `.env` to your `.gitignore` file to prevent leaking your session ID.

 Steps for Chromium-based browsers like Chrome and Edge:
 1. Browse to [Advent of Code](https://adventofcode.com/) and log in